dougrathbone/time-sherpa/docs/project-todo.md

 **Current CI/CD Status:**
 - All critical CI steps should now pass
+- All 64 tests pass with 0 skipped ✅
 - ESLint is configured but has many warnings (not blocking CI due to continue-on-error)
 - The GitHub Actions pipeline is fully functional